MikeMaximus/gbm/GBM/readme.txt

 		- You can also manually create an empty file named "portable.ini" (case-sensitive depending on the OS) in the application folder to enable portable mode.
 			- Delete the "portable.ini" file to return to normal mode.
 	- A new indicator on the main window status bar shows which mode you are currently in.
-- The Start-Up Wizard will now allow you to choose a language.
+- Changed how GBM starts linked processes.
+	- You can now set a start-up delay for each process in the Process Manager.
+	- Processes are now started on a seperate thread.
+- Updated the Start-Up Wizard.
+	- You can now choose the UI language on the first step.
-- The Start-Up Wizard will now suggest the application folder as a default backup location when running in portable mode.
+	- The application folder is suggested as a default backup location if running in portable mode.
 - Fixed some long standing issues with GBM's initialization sequence.
-- A GUI update pass was done across the entire application to better support multiple languages.
+- Changed the size of some controls and forms to better support multiple languages.
-	- All buttons are now slightly larger.
-	- Some forms have increased in size.
 - Updated Components
 	- YamlDotNet 16.1.3 -> 16.3.0
 	- SQLite 3.50.2 -> 3.50.4 (Windows)